f5devcentral/f5-cloudserviceeaplab/README.rst

 `a)` Login

-In order to use F5 Essential App Protect service, you need access to F5 Cloud Services and be logged in with a valid user account.
+In order to use the F5 Essential App Protect service, you need access to F5 Cloud Services and be logged in with a valid user account.
 If you need to sign up, or if you already have one, proceed to the `F5 Cloud Services portal <http://bit.ly/f5csreg>`_.

 .. figure:: _figures/1-1.png